lwmqn/shepherd/README.md

 <a name="API_permitJoin"></a>
 ### .permitJoin(time)
 Allow or disallow devices to join the network.
-[TBD] a event needed

 **Arguments:**